StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

 {% tabs %}
 {% tab title="Docker, Kubernetes, OpenShift" %}
-To specify a blacklist and/or inclusions, set the associated environment variables and restart StackState Agent V2.
+To specify a blacklist or inclusions, set the associated environment variables and restart StackState Agent V2.

 | Environment variable | Description |
 | :--- | :--- |